JeremyAnsel/xwa_hooks/xwa_hook_sfoils/zip/readme.txt

 When set to 1, s-foils and landing gears are automaticaly closed The default value is 1.

+To set the language of the messages, set the Language setting.
+Possible values are: it, es, fr, de, en
+The default value is en.

 See the "hook_sfoils.cfg" file or the "hook_sfoils" section of "hooks.ini".